Tips for Staying Cool for Less This Summer

 Most filters are useful for around 90 days before they need to be replaced (and this timeframe is even shorter if you or your family suffers from allergies).
 Blocked air filters will dilute your air conditioner’s ability to push cold air out, causing it to need to work harder to keep your home at a comfortable temperature.
 Keeping your AC filter regularly replaced will help keep your unit running smoothly!

 Insulation acts as a barrier between extreme heat and extreme cold within your house.
 If your home is extra hot in the summer or extra cold in the winter, it may be a sign that your home is not properly insulated.
 This extreme temperature range in your home will cause your HVAC systems to need to work superfluously hard to bring your home back down to a comfortable balance, costing you a higher energy bill.
-By having your home properly insulated, you will avoid a higher energy bill than is necessary.

 Get an air conditioner tune-up